SmartGD: A GAN-Based Graph Drawing Framework for Diverse Aesthetic Goals: Related Work

 \subsection{Generative Adversarial Networks}

 Generative Adversarial Networks (GAN) are designed to learn a generative distribution that can ultimately approximate the distribution of real data\cite{rgan,conditional-gan}.
-In 2014, the first GAN~\cite{sgan} emerged to generate fake images which look like real images.
-Inspired by the great success of generating fake images, GANs are adopted to tackle other problems such as super-resolution\cite{super-reso-gan}.
+In 2014, the first GAN~\cite{sgan} emerged to generate fake images which looked like real images.
+Inspired by the great success of mimicking examples provided in the training data, GANs are adopted to tackle other problems such as super-resolution.
 Later on, a conditional version of GAN \cite{conditional-gan} is proposed to learn a conditional generative distribution, by conditioning on some additional information.
+Besides, to alleviate the overfitting issue of the discriminator, DeceiveD\cite{DeceiveD} proposes an adaptive pseudo augmentation method to adaptively present some fake data as real data with a probability dynamically adjusted based on the degree of overfitting.
+In other words, if the discriminator has a tendency to overfit, the fake data are more likely to be presented as real data to suppress the confidence of the discriminator in distinguishing reals and fakes.
 It is worth mentioning that there are many previous works on the design of adversarial loss.
 For example, WGAN\cite{wgan} is proposed to use the Wasserstein distance to estimate the distance between the generative distributions and distribution of real data to encourage faster convergence.
 RGAN\cite{rgan} is designed to estimate the relativistic difference between two distributions and thus can generate fake data with better quality than WGAN.

-In this work, by taking advantage of the conditional RGAN, \modelName\ learns a generative layout distribution conditioned on the graph.
-In order to generate optimal layouts regarding the aesthetic criteria, we introduce \ganName\ to dynamically improve the quality of real data with respect to the aesthetic criteria, which is developed independently of a similar work \cite{sc-gan-chemical} published in the Journal of Cheminformatics.
-The difference is that \cite{sc-gan-chemical} attempts to explore novel molecules which are more likely to be a new drug, while our work aims at drawing graph layouts for diverse aesthetic goals.
+In this work, by taking advantage of the conditional RGAN, \modelName\ learns a generative layout distribution conditioned on the graph structure.
+In order to generate optimal layouts regarding the chosen aesthetic criteria, \modelName\ will learn from the layouts generated by itself that have better aesthetic scores and continue to challenge the self-generated layouts via \ganName.
+Specifically, \ganName\ resembles the adaptive pseudo augmentation in DeceiveD\cite{DeceiveD} because it also presents fake data as real data in some cases.
+However, \ganName\ will only present fakes as reals when the fakes perform better with respect to the aesthetic criteria than the reals, while DeceiveD presents fakes as reals with a probability adjusted based on the degree of overfitting.
+Besides, a work\cite{sc-gan-chemical} published in the Journal of Cheminformatics also presents a similar idea as \ganName.
+The difference is that \cite{sc-gan-chemical} attempts to explore novel molecules which are more likely to be a new drug, while our work aims at designing graph layouts with diverse aesthetic goals.